 Clubs engage with Primary Schools to initiate the program.
 School teachers oversee the selection of participants and finalists are selected at a Rotary Club level.
-The contest culminates in a District Final night organised and attended by Rotarians and judged by Toastmasters.
+The contest culminates in a District Final night organized and attended by Rotarians and judged by Toastmasters.

 To Rotary - could include hire of venue for finals, refreshments, printing of programs and judges' gifts.

 A fee of \$35 for the grand final of all schools in October/November

-Contact Marlene Sinclair marlenes.smallfish@bigpond.com

-Marlene Sinclair to obtain new list of topics and book a night: 0449 261 388 marlenes.smallfish@bigpond.com
+Contact Marlene Sinclair marlenes.smallfish@bigpond.com to obtain new list of topics and book a night for Toastmasters to attend : 0449 261 388